Bronnikoff/Practice2/README.md

 Conection beetwen server and user creared in WinAPI sockets (winsock2).
 Messages encripts with algorithm RSA.

 Google and VK authorisation doesn't work yet.
-##### Thith work used only for education purposes.
+##### This work used only for education purposes.
 For more information please see report.pdf
 #### Made by Bronnikov Maksim and Zhivih Maksim.